relativityboy/bonmot-examples/README.md

 A set of examples for using [BonMot](https://www.npmjs.com/package/bonmot).
 The examples range from simple to complex, and eventually to the very complex.

+Try to go through them in-order.
+There are subtleties in each example that can make your Javascript experience much more fun as you pick-up on them.

-While BonMot does not require Node, install and run the examples, you will.
+While BonMot does not require Node, to install and run the examples, you will.
 Don't worry.
 It's easy.

 ##Install: